Why Financial Independence?

 I know I want to travel, so lean fire probably isn’t for me.
 But I also want to have a comfortable, secure traditional retirement (I absolutely don’t want to be in poverty when I am a senior!), so Coast fire is a must.
-I want to be financially independent as soon as possible, will probably need about 60K per year to be comfortable.
-I’m also ok with working odds and ends types jobs, so I’d be totally comfortable with a barista fire type of lifestyle, but I think I’d prefer to pursue my newly coined passion fire.
+I want to be financially independent as soon as possible, but will probably need about 60K per year when I’m older to be comfortable.
+I’d be happy to work odds and ends types of jobs, so I’d be totally comfortable with a barista fire type of lifestyle, but I think I’d prefer to pursue my newly coined passion fire.

 How to Get There?

 The first step to executing the plan was selling the house in a high COL area and moving to a low COL area.
 Done!
-I packed up and moved from Los Angeles, CA to Savannah GA (and then to rural Pennsylvania, which is even cheaper!).
+I packed up and moved from Los Angeles, CA to Savannah GA (and then to rural Pennsylvania, which is even cheaper!
+Georarbitrage for the win!).
 Next, I used my new found capital to set up diversified investments and open an account with Vanguard.
 Third, I dedicated myself to working like crazy for these next three years to shore up my investments and ensure that I are 100% ready to take that plunge into early retirement.

 In addition to that, I also have my 401K account for additional income when I reach retirement age, a pension, a Real Estate Investment Trust (REIT), and a few individual stock holdings.
 These different types of holdings should ensure that I am well diversified and should provide dividend income when I’m ready to stop working.